Carlos Santana Player Props: Pirates vs. Rockies

-Carlos Santana -- hitting .282 with four doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Colorado Rockies, with Jose Urena on the hill, on April 18 at 8:40 PM ET.
+Carlos Santana -- 1-for-3 with a double and an RBI in his most recent game -- will be in action for the Pittsburgh Pirates versus the Colorado Rockies, with Austin Gomber on the mound, on April 19 at 3:10 PM ET.

-He racked up three RBI (going 2-for-5 with ) in his last game against the Rockies.
+In his most recent game he had a one-hit showing (1-for-3) against the Rockies.

 Carlos Santana Game Info & Props vs. the Rockies